hakito/SlimVDI/README.md

 reliable indicator that this is the main partition.
 Hence, what I do instead is assume that the largest partition on a drive is the main partition, and that is the partition I enlarge.
-Although I expect this assumption to be true in most cases there will of course be times when it is not, in which case you will need to use a third party partition manager, as in previous versions of SlimVDI.
-I could have added dialogs to prompt the user for this information, but I didn't want to complicate the user interface.
+Although I expect this assumption to be true in most cases there will of course be times when it is not, in which case you will need to use a third party partition manager.

 Although complete functionality (including step 4) is only available for FAT and NTFS partitions, steps 1-3 may be useful even for other filesystems.
 For example a Unix hard